Farmer protests in the Netherlands: Who’s behind it all?

 Already last summer, protests took place on several occasions: farmers blocked supermarket distribution centers and formed roadblocks with their tractors.
 The police even carried out warning shots isolated.

-Last Saturday, it was again the case.
+Last Saturday, it was once more the case.
 About 25,000 people demonstrated in the Zuiderpark in The Hague (Netherlands).
 The demonstration was organized by right-wing professional associations such as the Farmers Defence Force (FDF) and the movement of former opponents of Covid policy, Together for the Netherlands (together for the Netherlands).

 Right-wing populist parties have also called for demonstrations.
 Right-wing populist politician Geert Wilders (PVP) notably addressed the demonstrators and called on them not to vote for the parties of the current coalition in the provincial elections.
 For Wilders, the nitrogen emissions debate is just a pretext to drive out farmers and fill the country with thousands of homes for asylum seekers.